ojroques/nvim-lspfuzzy/README.md

 ```

 #### With Paq
-[Paq](https://github.com/savq/paq-nvim) is a lightweight package manager
+[Paq](https://github.com/savq/paq-nvim) is a lightweight package manager for
-written in Lua for Neovim.
+Neovim.
 In your *init.lua*:
 ```lua
 cmd 'packadd paq-nvim'
 local paq = require('paq-nvim').paq